sulyi/whaler/VISION.md

 GUI, and similarly it can be used to give advise for superiors in rank when asked or on own initiative.
 These actions among others are valuated by the respect mechanics.
-The level of respect as character has effects the rank they cen fill in the crew, mainly because other characters having higher respect, but lower rank might challenge to take the rank.
-Player has access to perform any task or issue any order, that the ranks below his current one could.
+The level of respect a character has effects the rank in the crew they can fill, mainly because other characters having higher respect then their superior can challenge them to take their rank.
+Player has access to perform any task or issue any order below his current rank.

 ### Dialog System

-Any interaction may result a response, in these cases multiple variants are available and the game chooses randomly and suppresses the chosen respond's probability in subsequent choices (e.g. through randomised list skip).
+Any interaction may result a response, in these cases multiple variants are available and the game chooses randomly and suppresses the chosen respond's probability in subsequent choices (e.g. by randomly skipping in a list).
 In some interaction a dialog graph might be used.

 ### Respect (experience) Mechanics

-Assessing a situation either by carrying out a given order or acting on ones own initiative is valuated by the game and results change in the respect of the character, success and acting near optimally raises a character's respect value, failing a task or performing badly results loosing respect.
+Assessing a situation either by carrying out a given order or acting on ones own initiative is valuated by the game and results a change in the respect value of the character, success and acting near optimally raises the character's respect, failing a task or performing badly results loosing respect.

 Charismatic interaction is a special kind of interaction.
 It consist of some kind of fast paste mini game like